Dalkey: Quarry

 Dalkey Quarry is a disused granite quarry, stone from which was used during the 19th century to build Dún Laoghaire Harbour, and is now a rock climbing location within Killiney Hill Park.
 During the building of the harbour, the quarry was connected to Dún Laoghaire via a metal tramway known as 'The Metals', some parts of which are still visible in some parts of Dalkey.
 Dalkey granite was also shipped by sea to Kylemore Abbey in Connemara, County Galway for the facade of the Abbey.
-Granite from Dalkey quarry was also used for building The Thames Embankment in London, All Saints' Church in Raheny and many other buildings.

 Culture and tourism

 Dalkey's main street, Castle Street, has a tenth-century church and two fourteenth-century Norman castles, one of which, Goat's Castle, now known as Dalkey Castle, houses the local heritage centre and town hall (the other, Archbold's Castle, is private property).
 There are several scenic and historical walks and tours.
-Dalkey Hill offers views over Dublin city, Dublin Bay, and towards the Dublin and Wicklow Mountains.
+The 3km long Dalkey and Killiney Hill Loop offers views over Dublin city, Dublin Bay, and towards the Dublin and Wicklow Mountains.
+The Killiney Hill summit is home to an obelisk and a pyramid structure, known locally as the "Wishing Stone".

 Deilg Inis Living History Theatre Company runs live theatre performances every half-hour at Dalkey Castle and Heritage Centre.
+The castle's chambers and battlements can be explored via guided tour.

 Boats are available to hire at Bulloch Harbour on Harbour Road and Yacht trips around Dalkey Island can be taken from nearby Dún Laoghaire Harbour.
 Dalkey Quarry is a rock climbing and abseiling venue.
 Killiney Hill is also used as a launch site for para-gliders.

-Dalkey has a number of pubs and restaurants.

 Annual festivals

 Dalkey Book Festival is a literary festival that takes place over a weekend in mid-June every year.
 Its directors, David McWilliams and Sian Smyth, run the festival with a group of volunteers and the Dalkey Business Group.
 Festival contributors have included Salman Rushdie, Amos Oz, Seamus Heaney, Edna O'Brien, Roddy Doyle, Maeve Binchy, Joseph O'Connor, Tim Pat Coogan, Derek Landy, Jennifer Johnston, Robert Fisk and Dawn O'Porter.

-The village also hosts the Dalkey Lobster Festival in late August, which "showcases local seafood and global jazz musicians".
+The area also hosts the Dalkey Lobster Festival in late August, which "showcases local seafood and global jazz musicians".